AppsFlyer’s In-App Event recording is a powerful feature that can benefit advertisers and ad networks alike.

 - Partner event identifier: select the most suitable event from the drop-down list of partner events.

 Some networks prefer to receive the events as they are, i.e. it doesn't matter if the event is called purchase, acquisition or event5.

-- report all events except their monetary values
+- report all events

-- manually select the events you want to send from the list of the events you have in your app.
+- manually select the events you want to send

-If you choose to report all events, the af_app_opened event is not reported.
+Note: If you choose to report all events, the af_app_opened event is not reported.

 If you choose to manually add events, click Add Event, and select the event you want to send.
 Repeat to add more events.

 For more details on in-app event mapping, click here.

 For each event, you can choose whether to send a postback

 - Send only attributed events: send postbacks only for events attributed to the partner.